 - Improve symptoms of inflammatory bowel disease (IBD)

-A few clinical studies have employed the use of CBD to treat a limited range of ailments.
-Researchers have used oral CBD dosages ranging from 100-800mg/day.
+A few clinical studies have looked at CBD to treat a limited range of ailments.
+Researchers have used oral (edible) CBD dosages ranging from 100-800mg/day.

 |Bowel Disease||5mg twice daily|

 |Type II Diabetes||100mg twice daily|

 |Psychosis||600mg per day|